mzrithm/ZendeskCodingChallenge/README.md

 ![A screenshot of the zendesk ticket viewer menu](https://github.com/mzrithm/ZendeskCodingChallenge/blob/c44cb49ade4bcadbd23d2d20be1021556bb2a439/menu.png)

 Tickets are stored locally in a **ZendeskTicket** object.
 This object has a `tickets` data member that is populated by a python dictionary with the first API call.
-For this python dictionary, the key is the **Ticket ID Number** and the value is a single **Ticket Dictionary**.
+For this python dictionary, each key is the **Ticket ID Number** and the value is a single **Ticket Dictionary**.
 This structure is ideal as it allows rapid access of ticket information based on key queries that match ticket fields.

 ![A screenshot of a single ticket display](https://github.com/mzrithm/ZendeskCodingChallenge/blob/c44cb49ade4bcadbd23d2d20be1021556bb2a439/ticket.png)